kronebone/Note-Circle/README.md

 # Note-Circle
-A simple resource to aid in learning a particular musical note circle.
+A simple resource to aid in learning the western musical note circle.